 The synapse dynamics follow formalism for chemically-delivered neurotransmitter pulses~\cite{destexhe2001thalamocortical,destexhe1994synthesis}:

-$I_{syn,ij}$ is the current entering cell $i$ from cell $j$ (Ref~\cite{armstrong2016model} adapted the synapse dynamics so that the inhibitory-to-inhibitory connections are functions of the maximum neurotransmitter concentration $T_{max}$, and where $T_{max}$ itself is a function of time.
-In this paper, that detail is omitted). $E_{syn,i}$ is the synaptic reversal potential of cell i, and $s_{ij}$(t) is the synaptic gating variable.
+$I_{syn,ij}$ is the current entering cell $i$ from cell $j$\footnote{Ref~\cite{armstrong2016model} adapted the synapse dynamics so that the inhibitory-to-inhibitory connections are functions of a time-varying maximum neurotransmitter concentration $T_{max}$.
+In this paper, that detail is omitted.}. $E_{syn,i}$ is the synaptic reversal potential of cell i, and $s_{ij}$(t) is the synaptic gating variable.
 The rate constants $\nu$ and $\gamma$ have units of 1/time. $V_{P}$ and $K_{P}$ are parameters governing the shape of the distribution of neurotransmitter rise and fall as it drives gating variables $s_{ij}$.
 The neurons and synapses are distinguishable via different values of all electrophysiological and kinetic parameters.
 For a list of the parameters that were taken to be known and fixed during the D.A. procedure, see \textit{Appendix 4}.

 To generate the simulated data, the equations of motion were integrated using Python's odeINT, an adaptive fourth-order Runge-Kutta scheme, using a time step of 0.1 ms.